Monogamy relations for relativistically causal correlations: Results

 Entropy inequalities further give us a method to distinguish properties of non-signalling from relativistically causal correlations.
 We show in this section that the latter correlations still satisfy non-trivial constraints that are albeit weaker than those for correlations satisfying the full non-signalling constraints, which were derived in~\cite{BudroniChaves}.

 That we can distinguish the correlations of different theories (e.g.\ classical and quantum) in networks with entropy inequalities, has only ever been shown for entropies where we condition on the inputs taking specific values~\cite{BraunsteinCaves, Chaves2012, entropy_review}\footnote{This is called the post-selection technique in~\cite{entropy_review}.}.
 This motivates us to also pursue such an approach for relativistically causal correlations.
 Our method to obtain constraints for relativistically causal correlations is similar to the method for constraining full non-signalling correlations in~\cite{BudroniChaves}, to which we compare our constraints.

-The main new idea that makes our approach suitable for describing relativistically causal correlations, is to introduce additional causal links among the involved variables that a priori introduce too many dependencies and then to remove the unwanted parts of those dependencies.
-We describe the method in detail in Appendix~\ref{app:entropy_method}.
+We describe this in detail in {the Methods.}

-To illustrate the technique we show how conditions on the monogamy of non-locality in the scenario of Figure~\ref{fig:bob_jams} have to be relaxed in the relativistically causal case.
-We first stress here that this is a conceptually different type of monogamy relation from those of Section~\ref{sec:monogamy}, the fact that they are also known as {monogamy} relations is coincidental.
+To illustrate the technique we show how conditions on the monogamy of non-locality in the scenario of Figure~\ref{fig:bob_jams} have to be relaxed in the relativistically causal case. \chanfin{Let us} stress here that this is a conceptually different type of monogamy relation from those of Section~\ref{sec:monogamy}, the fact that { both} are known as {monogamy} relations is coincidental.
 Previously, it was shown in~\cite{HR_jam} that the monogamy of the CHSH violation of Alice and Bob and Bob and Charlie is violated by some relativistically causal correlations.
-Here we address this problem from the perspective of entropy inequalities, where we show how such inequalities are relaxed as compared to the full non-signalling setting.
+Here we address this { same} problem from the perspective of entropy inequalities, where we show how such inequalities are relaxed as compared to the full non-signalling setting.

 For this purpose, let us consider the entropy of the distributions $P(ABC|X=x,Y=y,Z=z)$, where $H(A_xB_yC_z)=H(P(ABC|X=x,Y=y,Z=z))$ is the Shannon entropy of the conditional distribution.
 Now let us define